JackOgaja/pyPolar/README.rst

 Overview
 =========

-Post-processing tool for AIS data
+Post-processing tool for AIS data files

 #.
-This script reads daily .cvs files
+This tool reads daily .csv files
 containing ship pings at regular intervals
 #.
 The script then write another .csv file as
 an output at 6hrs interval for voyages lasting